Year of call 2012

-Richard frequently appears in possession proceedings and has a broader advisory practice including matters relating to tenancies with statutory security under the Rent Act 1977.
+Richard frequently appears in proceedings for forfeiture of residential long leases and relief from forfeiture.
+Richard provides advice and representation in matters relating to statutory security including under the Rent Act 1977.

-Richard frequently acts in claims relating to disrepair in residential property as well as claims for Rent Repayment Orders and proceedings relating to property licensing offences.
+Richard frequently acts in claims relating to disrepair in commercial and residential property as well as claims for Rent Repayment Orders and proceedings relating to property licensing offences.

 Richard advises and acts for clients in all areas of property law including: